dapr/community/roadmap.md

 # Dapr Roadmap

 This document outlines the high-level roadmap for the Dapr project.
 The roadmap is subject to change and is not a commitment to deliver any specific features or timelines.
-The roadmap is updated every quarter, after a release and during the planning phase.
+The roadmap is updated after every release and during the planning phase.

 ## Releases